stackbit-projects/stumbll-256cf/src/pages/index.md

   - type: hero_section
     subtitle: Hey You!
     content: |
       Thankyou for checking in!!!

-      The wait is almost over!!
 We will be live soon.
     actions:
       - label: Tell me when!
         url: /pricing